cloudposse/atmos/README.md

 ## Introduction

-`variants` is a command-line tool for provisioning, managing and orchestrating cloud infrastructure and [Kubernetes](https://kubernetes.io/) clusters.
+`variants` is both a library and a command-line tool for provisioning, managing and orchestrating workflows across various toolchains.
+We use it extensively for automating cloud infrastructure and [Kubernetes](https://kubernetes.io/) clusters.

 It includes workflows for dealing with: